Terry32314598/toy-robot-java/README.md

 ---
 ### Explanation
 PLACE command is not defined in Command.java.
-Because I define the PLACE as a special command which is a  bit high level for a robot to understand.
+Because I define the PLACE as a special command which is for the table instead of robot.
 So It becomes a system command.
 It is table's responsibility to initialize a robot and place it somewhere for starting the game.